michiiii/Get-FileShareAccessRights/README.md

 Get-FileShareOwnershipAndCreator -NetworkSharePath "\\pwnyfarm.local\netlogon"
 ```

-## Notes
-- These functions were developed and tested in a Windows environment.
-Ensure you have the necessary permissions and dependencies before executing them.
-- Always test scripts and functions in a controlled environment before using them in production.

 ## Contributions

 Feel free to submit pull requests or issues if you identify any bugs or have suggestions for improvements.

-## Todo
-- Make the queries language independent by using well known SIDs to filter out default build-in groups
-- Don´t collect "default" permissions to speed up the process
-- Create a flag to remove the inheritance check